 An Accident Waiting to Happen

-Employers often do breath alcohol testing after an accident, but no one tests for sleep deprivation.
-Australian researchers found that after 17 hours of being awake, a group of sleep-deprived volunteers had the same scores on performance tests as drinking volunteers who had blood alcohol levels of 0.05%.
-After 24 hours of being awake, the sleep-deprived group had the same coordination deficits as those with a blood alcohol level of 0.1%.
+Australian researchers found that after 17 hours of being awake, a group of sleep-deprived volunteers had the same scores on performance tests as drinking volunteers who had blood alcohol levels of 0.05 percent.
+After 24 hours of being awake, the sleep-deprived group had the same coordination deficits as those with a blood alcohol level of 0.1 percent.

-Although many of us are significantly sleep deprived, we remain ignorant of how much it affects our mood, performance and behavior.
-We think we’re doing just fine because we feel alert as long as we’re engaged in vigorous, interesting, challenging, and stimulating tasks.
+Although many of us are significantly sleep deprived, we remain unaware of how much it affects our mood, performance, and behavior.
 We readily excuse any drowsiness we feel after a heavy lunch, or if we’re in a warm room, or listening to a dull lecture: we attribute our sleepiness to these “causes” and not to an underlying sleep debt.

 For more information on maintaining a healthy workforce, contact a Concentra representative.